Agoric/agoric-sdk/packages/notifier/README.md

 one producing site but any number of consuming sites.
 The producer is not vulnerable to the consumers and the consumers are not vulnerable to each other.
-For distributed operation, all the iteration values---non-final values, successful completion value, failure reason---must be `Passable`, i.e., must be values that can somehow be passed betwen vats.
+For distributed operation, all the iteration values---non-final values, successful completion value, failure reason---must be `Passable`, that is, they must be values that can somehow be passed betwen vats.
 The rest of this page assumes all these values are Passable.

 The maker is used to make the pair on the producer's site.
 As a result, both the iterationObserver and the initial asyncIterable are on the producer's site.